AjmalAchu2005/Pipeline-Hazard-RIPES/README.md

 pipeline performance in real processors.

 ---

+## Conclusion
+This project demonstrates how pipeline hazards affect execution and performance in a pipelined processor.
+Data hazards can be efficiently handled using forwarding techniques, while control hazards require pipeline control mechanisms such as flushing.
+Visualizing these effects using RIPES provides a clear understanding of modern processor behavior.

+---

 ## Team Members
 - Adithya Anil
 - Ajmal S
 - Alwin Biju
 - Amith M
 - Noel James Mathew